piclas-framework/piclas/docs/documentation/developerguide/reggie.md

 ```
 which gives the expanded version of utilized `extends:` and `<<:` templates.

-## Regression Server *Gitlab Runner* Setup
+### Regression Test *Gitlab Runner* Setup for self-hosted Servers
-In a first step, the required software packages for PICLas and Reggie2.0 are installed on a new
+This section describes the necessary steps to install a [Gitlab Runner](https://docs.gitlab.com/runner/) on a Ubuntu system to run *Gitlab Build Pipelines*.
-system.
-In a second step, the *gitlab-runner* program is installed and the setup of runner is
+In a first step, the required software packages for PICLas and [reggie2.0](https://github.com/piclas-framework/reggie2.0) are installed on a new system.
-described.
+In a second step, the *gitlab-runner* program is installed and the setup of runner is described.

-### Required Installation of Software on Clean Ubuntu Setup (18.04)
+#### Prerequisites: Installation of Software on Clean Ubuntu Setup (18.04)
 Latest tests on

   * Ubuntu (18.04), 3 Jul 2019
   * Ubuntu server (18.04.3 LTS), 19 Nov 2019